jwbowers/TestStatRIInterference/README.md

 git submodule update
 ```

 Then use the Makefile to build the paper.

 Some of the simulations take a very long time (more than 24 hours) on a cluster with 36 cores.
+We save the products of these runs in a Dropbox directory.